olawaleokegbile/printf/README.md

-This is a collaboration task in ALX course using C programming for print functions
+This is a collaboration task in ALX course using C programming for print functions.
+It consists of Okegbile Olawale and Abodunde Oluwatobiloba